ICRAR/plasmaflight/ReadMe.md

 # PlasmaFlight

-A client-server based implementation for transfering plasma store objects.
+A client-server based implementation for transfering plasma store objects over a network.
 Objects can be passed through the client using the `memoryview` interface.

 ## Usage